jackjliew/ai-openscale/wos-fairness-ovr.md

 - **Debiased**: The output of the debiasing algorithm after processing the runtime and perturbed data.
+Selecting the **De-biased** radio button shows you the changes in the de-biased model, versus the model in production.
+The chart reflects the improved outcome status for groups.

    Take note of the following debiased details: